jigs611989/ConsoleLogFile/README.md

 ## Introduce

-You can easily create log file from print statement in the project without changing print or anything else.
+You can easily create a log file from the print statement in the project without changing print or anything else.

 ![demo](./demo.gif)